YourJustice-Live/YourJustice-Website/data/article/yjml/en.md

 **constructive**

 <Code>

-subtiles: # sub-tiles are listed and relations are specified
+subtiles: \# sub-tiles are listed and relations are specified
 	subtile_name:
       entity_id: ENTITY_ID

-        type: role_downwards # for auto-appointment
+        type: role_downwards \# for auto-appointment
         props:
           title: string
           this_tile_role:
-            by_name: ROLE_NAME # role in this tile
+            by_name: ROLE_NAME \# role in this tile
-            by_right: [right] # rights in this tile with logic operators
+            by_right: [right] \# rights in this tile with logic operators
           sub_tile_role:
-              by_name: ROLE_NAME # role in sub-tile
+              by_name: ROLE_NAME \# role in sub-tile
-              by_right: [right] # rights in sub-tile with logic operators
+              by_right: [right] \# rights in sub-tile with logic operators

-        type: role_upwards # for rule-based efforts which must contain checking for conflicts.
+        type: role_upwards \# for rule-based efforts which must contain checking for conflicts.
 Experimental ans raw!
         props:
           title: string
-          rule: RULE_NAME # rule in this tile
+          rule: RULE_NAME \# rule in this tile
           sub_tile_role:
               by_name: role_name
               by_right: [right]
           this_tile_role:
             by_name: role_name
             by_right: [right]
         type: convention_theme
         props:
           title: string
           convention_type: value|rule|variable
           convention_name: string
           convention_priority: super|sub
         type: term_theme
         props:
           title: string
           term_tag: string
           priority: super|sub
           explanation: string
 roles:
   target_roles:
 		type: role
 	  props:
 	    title: string
 	    description: string
-	    tags: [string]
+	    tags: \[string\]
 	    active_stage_bdi:
-	      beliefs: [VALUE_NAME;we|fit], [EVENT;BOOL] # value specified in tile
+	      beliefs: [VALUE_NAME;we|fit], [EVENT;BOOL] \# value specified in tile
-	      desire: [action] # one, max two well-specified event-creation actions, what ROLE want to see occured
+	      desire: [action] \# one, max two well-specified event-creation actions, what ROLE want to see occured
-	      intention: string # main strategy to do specified above
+	      intention: string \# main strategy to do specified above
 	    life_cycle_stages:
 	      type: life_cycle_stage
 	      title: string
 	        - application
-	        # or
+	        \# or
-	        - invite # to fill form or...
+	        - invite \# to fill form or...
 	          rights: [action]
 	        - active
 	          rights: [action]
 	        - ex
 	          rights: [action]
 	    profile_form:
-	      params: [{key:value}] # what tile wants to store in user's profile about user linked to this role
+	      params: [{key:value}] \# what tile wants to store in user's profile about user linked to this role
 	    role_requirements:
-	      modality: must|must_not # you can see some kind of parralelism with rule declaration, but "may" modality is not needed
+	      modality: must|must_not \# you can see some kind of parralelism with rule declaration, but "may" modality is not needed
 	      other_roles:
-	        tile: TILE_ID # tile in which other role can or can't be
+	        tile: TILE_ID \# tile in which other role can or can't be
 	        role_name: ROLE_NAME
 	          life_cycle_stage: LIFE_CYCLE_STAGE_NAME
 	        role_tags: [string]
-	        # leave all previous blank and "must have at least one role with this tag" in case of "must" modality
+	        \# leave all previous blank and "must have at least one role with this tag" in case of "must" modality
-	        # and "must have no roles with this tag" in case of "must_not" modality
+	        \# and "must have no roles with this tag" in case of "must_not" modality
 	      other:
 	        params: [{key:value}]

-	    application_form: # if any
+	    application_form: \# if any
-	      params: [{key:value}]
+	      params: [\{key:value\}]

-	  # ROLE_NAME belives something and wants something, so intends to do something.
+	  \# ROLE_NAME belives something and wants something, so intends to do something.
-	  # ROLE'S LIFE CYCLE is as follows STAGES.
+	  \# ROLE'S LIFE CYCLE is as follows STAGES.
 Each stage posseses its rights for the ROLE.
-	  # The TILE will collect and store the PROFILE FORM info in connection to this role.
+	  \# The TILE will collect and store the PROFILE FORM info in connection to this role.
-	  # To play this ROLE, USER must or must not something.
+	  \# To play this ROLE, USER must or must not something.
-	  # Application form is as follows.
+	  \# Application form is as follows.

   system_roles:
-		# usually _guest, _admin and so on
+		\# usually \_guest, \_admin and so on
   design_time_roles:
-		# list roles which are participating in document creation and versioning process, such as "voter" "developer" and so on,
+		\# list roles which are participating in document creation and versioning process, such as "voter" "developer" and so on,
-		# declaration form is the same as for other roles
+		\# declaration form is the same as for other roles

 custom_types:
 	type: custom_type